 P.S.
 If you’re doing this hike in the summer, start early in the morning, otherwise you’ll be walking in the scorching midday sun.

 The Seven Hanging Valleys Trail also passes by Benagil Cave, one of the most famous attractions in the Algarve, so I recommend that you make a stop here to visit this beautiful place.

 This huge limestone sea cave features a large hole in its ceiling and can only be accessed by the sea.
-Therefore, you’ll need to rent a kayak or a SUP from Benagil Beach to get inside the cave.
-Alternatively, you could take a boat tour from Portimão or from Lagos, if you’re not into kayaking and SUPing.
+To get inside the cave, you can take this kayak tour from Benagil Beach.
+Alternatively, if you’re not into kayaking, you can take this speed boat tour from Portimão or this boat tour from Lagos.

 If you’re visiting the Algarve in the summer, be aware that Benagil Cave can get packed with tourists.
-To see it without crowds, visit it as early in the morning as possible so you could be there before other groups arrive or visit the Algarve in the low season when the tourist herds are gone.
+To see it without crowds, you should visit it as early in the morning as possible so you could be there before other groups arrive.
+Or you can visit the Algarve in the low season when the tourist herds are gone.
 For the best lighting conditions for taking photos, head there at around noon.

-If you want to visit the cave early in the morning to avoid the crowds, take this Benagil Cave sunrise tour that departs from Benagil Beach.
-Once you’re done with the tour, you can simply hike the remaining portion of the Seven Hanging Valleys Trail to Praia da Marinha beach.
+If you want to visit the cave first thing in the morning to avoid the crowds, take this Benagil Cave sunrise tour that departs from Benagil Beach.
+Once you’re done with the tour, you can simply hike the remaining portion of the Seven Hanging Valleys Trail to Praia da Marinha Beach.

 Unfortunately, we couldn’t visit Benagil Cave during our Algarve trip because the waves were too big to access it.
 This can sometimes be an issue if you visit the Algarve in winter as we did.
 In the spring, summer and autumn, however, you won’t need to worry about this.